 Honey is one of the staples in a Greek pantry, of course there are sweets.
 The Greek are master pastry makers and they love all kind of sweets – they have recipes for all sorts of puddings, cakes and ice creams.
 Often a large meal will be finished with a simple dessert of fresh fruit or yogurt but serving sweet and pastries with coffee –say iced coffee in the summer- is also common.

 When planning a Greek menu, it is important to remember fish is present at the table more often than meat and goat or lamb are common meat in Greece as opposite to beef.

 All Greek families like to come together for the main meal, either afternoon or evening one.
 This is the time to share conversation as well as food and let every other member know what is going on.
 Everyday family meals are generally very simple but nutritious and flavorful, think of avgolemono, stifado, moussaka, spanakopita, or skordalia.

 Holiday and Festival Food

 In the busy festive Greek calendar, there are plenty of occasions to celebrate with family and friends, and put together a Greek feast.
 No holiday of festival is complete without their Greek festive food.
 Some soups and breads are almost exclusive of holiday celebrations.
-Each of Christmas, Easter, and New Year's celebrations have their own special recipe for a delicious sweet bread.
-Not also bread, but all kinds of delicious sweets and pastries would be served during their celebrations.
+Each one of Christmas, Easter, and New Year's celebrations have their own special recipe for delicious sweet bread.
+Not also bread, but all kinds of delicious sweets and pastries would be served during these festivities.